YingfuXu/PoseNet_Planar/README.md

 Press any key to continue when using --show-img

 ## 4.Running on Public Flight Dataset
 Use the following command to run the network on indoor 45 degree downward facing sequences of the UZH-FPV dataset (https://fpv.ifi.uzh.ch/datasets/) and show the photometric errors.
-Change the dirctory to the dataset on your own device in file run_UZHFPV.py.
+Change the directory to the dataset on your own device in file run_UZHFPV.py.
 ```bash
 python3 main.py --flight --show-img
 ```